AzonMedia/guzaba-platform-docs/README.md

 $ app/public_src/build_prod
 ```

 Change the settings in your ```app/registry/local.php``` so you can connect to the MySQL and to the Redis server.

+## Current development status
+- the permissions are working but currently not configured or enforced
+- login needs improvements & additional security
+- registration needs improvements
+- the Components interface in the admin is not completed

 ## Packages